 Let’s be honest no matter if you have fresh corn or frozen corn you can boil it in water, but it tastes WAY better when you roast it.
 Since corn can be eaten raw, there is really no reason to overcook it, the texture suffers and so does the flavor.

-Ready in minutes, this fresh and spicy side dish is my go-to.
+Ready in minutes, this fresh tasting side dish is my go-to.

 It’s always a crowd-pleaser!